Tuesday, December 26, 2017

 Review

 Because of my experience over the past years, I had high expectations about the new JUSTICE LEAGUE movie that's said to be DC and Warner's answer to The Avengers.
-I remember reading a few comics of the Justice League and watching the hit animated TV series from Cartoon Network.
+I remember reading a few comics of the Justice League and watching the hit animated TV series on Cartoon Network.
 Marvel and Disney hit the jackpot with the surprise success of their big-budgeted movie.
 Audiences everywhere, including comic book fanatics, praised the film that was nothing they'd ever seen.
 It later inspired DC to make their prominent feature to upstage The Avengers.
 I have waited for the release of this movie for a long time.
 The DC Extended Universe was controversial among the fans.
 The latest and fourth entry, Wonder Woman, was the only one heading in the right direction, as it was the first of these films to set a benchmark for the DCEU.
 We got a follow-up that underwhelms many fans and over-reliant on visual spectacles.

 JUSTICE LEAGUE has a rushed and uneven storyline due to a personal behind-the-scenes tragedy that caused its director, Zack Snyder, to leave through its post-production.
 Joss Whedon, the former writer/director of the Avengers movies, took over his supervision.
 I like how Whedon contributed to the writing of the humour and the tone being lighter.
 The geniuses' visions clashed with Snyder's film-making style being in the picture and Whedon's quips with a sense of fun and entertainment.
 As these attempts to breathe life into JUSTICE LEAGUE, the movie sometimes works but not on its own.
-They changed the idea of Superman's resurrection as it could have gotten a better explanation to resolve the ending we last saw in Batman v Superman (BvS).
-I couldn't agree more that Steppenwolf was a weak villain undeveloped by the numbers and fell into the "wanting to destroy humanity" cliche.
+They changed the idea of Superman's resurrection as it could have provided a better explanation to resolve the ending we last saw in Batman v Superman (BvS).
+I couldn't agree more that Steppenwolf was a weak villain, undeveloped by the numbers and fell into the "wanting to destroy humanity" cliche.
 But enough about the negative aspects: time to move on to the positives.

 Ezra Miller was excellent and funny in the role of Flash.
 I liked how he conveyed the personality of this character as wisecracking.
 Jason Momoa gets brought into stardom with a decent portrayal of Aquaman, and so does Ray Fisher for Cyborg.
 Continuing her Wonder Woman role is Gal Gadot, fresh from her last film and making the character look very attractive.
 Henry Cavill triumphs in playing Superman, who reverts to his old and heroic self more than the lifeless-driven counterpart in Man of Steel and BvS.
 Danny Elfman was the right composer for the majestic and upbeat score on the picture and re-used a few themes previously heard in DC's classic features (including his own from Tim Burton's Batman and Batman Returns).